gauxs/sysd/hld/storage/mysql/README.md

 ## Scaling
 1. Read scaling via MS and MM
 2. Write scaling via MS(shifting read load on slaves) and MM(dividing writes among masters)
-3. Data scaling can only be done by increasing hardware for larger data storage requirement a distributed database can be used
+3. Data scaling can only be done by increasing hardware for larger data storage requirement either mysql cluster solution can be used

+#### MySQL Cluster
+MySQL Cluster is a shared nothing, distributed, partitioning system that uses synchronous replication in order to maintain high availability and performance.

+MySQL Cluster is implemented through a separate storage engine called NDB Cluster.
+This storage engine will automatically partition data across a number of data nodes.
+The automatic partitioning of data allows for parallelization of queries that are executed.
+Both reads and writes can be scaled in this fashion since the writes can be distributed across many nodes.

+Internally, MySQL Cluster also uses synchronous replication in order to remove any single point of failure from the system.
+Since two or more nodes are always guaranteed to have the data fragment, at least one node can fail without any impact on running transactions.
+Failure detection is automatically handled with the dead node being removed transparent to the application.
+Upon node restart, it will automatically be re-integrated into the cluster and begin handling requests as soon as possible.

+There are a number of limitations that currently exist

 ## Application and usecases

-# MySQL Cluster

 ## Reference
 1. [DB Engines - MySQL](https://db-engines.com/en/system/MySQL)